DezSays/Flash-Flip/README.md

   * Bootstrap
   * CSS3

-##Challenges and Solutions
----
-I have always favored learning complex material through playing games.
-There were lots of ideas for this application, but getting to the finished product was not without challenges.
-Below are a few of the problems I encountered and how I overcame them.

-  * Challenge #1: Conditional Rendering

-challenge description here

-  * Challenge #2: Dynamically Update Score && Style

-challenge description here

-  * Challenge #3: Allowing Only One Attempt

-challenge description here

 ##MVP (Minimum Viable Product)
 ---
 The MVP included:
+  * Allowing the user to select from a variety of coding categories
+  * Each category has 5 levels of difficulty
+  * Questions are randomized according to their level and category
+  * Use redux to ensure a score is kept
+  * Conditional rendering of the landing page, categories, and game play
+  * When the answer is incorrect, display the correct answer
+  * Allowing only one attempt per question
   * A mobile responsive design
-  *
-  *
-  *
-  *
-  *
-  *
-  *

 ##Stretch Goals
 ---
 Here is what the second level IVP (Intermediate Viable Product) will feature:
+  * Set up server
-  * info
+  * Create categories
-  *
+  * Multi-Player option
-  *
+  * Global scoreboard
-  *
+  * Customizable profiles

 ##Screenshots
 ---